 It’s not fair, is it?
 Why did so many people decide your email was good enough to open, yet not quite good enough to click on the links contained within?
 Having your high open rate hopes dashed with a dismal click-through rate is a crushing feeling.
 One which may well put you off email marketing for life.

 Thankfully, if this sounds familiar, there’s no reason to panic.
-This frustrating element of email marketing can be avoided with some simple tried-and-tested tips, and we’d like to share our favourites with you today.
+This frustrating element of email marketing can be avoided with some simple tried-and-tested tips.
+I’d like to share my favourites with you today.

 Use double opt-in for new sign-ups

 As with every rule of email marketing engagement, it all starts with the way you encourage people to sign up to your lists in the first place.

 Attract the wrong audience, and they’re highly unlikely to act on your emails.

 If you haven’t done so already, turn on double opt-in for your sign-up forms.
 This will force the subscriber to confirm twice that they want to be on the list.